dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 await Shell.Current.GoToAsync("//animals/monkeys");
 ```

 This example navigates to the page for the `monkeys` route, with the route being defined on a `ShellContent` object.
-The `ShellContent` object that represents the `monkeys` route is a child of a `FlyoutItem` object, whose route is `animals`.
+The `ShellContent` object that represents the `monkeys` route is a child of a <xref:Microsoft.Maui.Controls.FlyoutItem> object, whose route is `animals`.

 ### Relative routes